 Amounts transferred from one fund to another fund are reported as other financing sources or uses.
 Loans by one fund to another fund and amounts paid by one fund for another fund are reported as interfund receivables and payables in the Governmental Funds Balance Sheet if there is intent to repay the amount and if the debtor fund has the ability to repay the advance on a timely basis.
-At year end, the General Fund owed the Debt Service Fund \$6,418 for the over transfer of maintenance tax collections.
+At year end, the Debt Service Fund owed the General Fund \$102,794 for maintenance tax collections.